wolfSSL/wolfcrypt_nodejs/README.md

 ## Description

-This nodejs module exposes various wolfcrypt native C functions to nodejs using the napi library.
-It makes wolfcrypt functions for ecc, evp, hmac, PBKDF2, pkcs7, rsa and sha available within nodejs and also provides interface classes that streamline a lot of the tedious actions required when using these functions.
+This Node.js module exposes various wolfCrypt native C functions to Node.js using the Napi library.
+It makes wolfCrypt functions for ECC, EVP, HMAC, PBKDF2, PKCS7, RSA and SHA available within Nodejs and also provides interface classes that streamline a lot of the tedious actions required when using these functions.

 ### Native C Functions

-The native C functions can be called by importing wolfcrypt from this package:
+The native C functions can be called by importing wolfCrypt from this package:

 ```
 const { wolfcrypt } = require( 'wolfcrypt' )